theyokohamalife/theyokohamalife/README.md

 ## 🦾 Open-Source Projects I Contribute To

 1. [SpeakHer](https://github.com/WWCodeTokyo/speak-her-db): SpeakHer is a database of women public speakers in Japan.
-This information helps event organizers easily search for female speakers.
+This information helps event organizers easily search for women speakers.

 2. [Our Japan Life](https://github.com/Our-Japan-Life/findadoc): Find a Doc is a database to help foreign residents find healthcare and other services in their native languages.